Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Abstract

 \subsection{Purpose}

-$T_2$-Shuffling reconstructs multiple sharp $T_2$-weighted images from a single volumetric fast spin-echo (3D-FSE) scan.
-Wave-CAIPI is a parallel imaging technique that achieves good reconstruction at high accelerations through additional sinusoidal gradients that induce a voxel spreading effect in the readout direction to better take advantage of coil-sensitivity information.
-In this work, the Shuffling model in $T_2$-Shuffling is augmented with wave-encoding to achieve higher acceleration capability.
+$T_2$-Shuffling reconstructs multiple $T_2$-weighted images from a single volumetric fast spin-echo (3D-FSE) scan.
+Wave-CAIPI achieves good reconstruction at high accelerations by better utlizing coil-sensitivity information using additional sinusoidal gradients.
+In this work, the $T_2$-Shuffling model is augmented with wave-encoding to achieve higher acceleration capability.
 The resulting ``Wave-Shuffling'' approach is applied to 3D-FSE and Magnetization-Prepared Rapid Gradient-Echo (MPRAGE) to achieve rapid, 1 mm-isotropic resolution, time-resolved structural imaging.